Search this Site:

 Total$700

 When weighing skiing as a wintertime family entertainment option, we were well aware of these costs and started looking into ways to ease it.
-Equipment rentals include skis, boots, and poles.
 A sports store provides a sticker shock at well over $1000 a set explaining why a good percentage of skiers tend to rent them at the resort ($30 average per person per set).
-Renting them at a retail store reins in the expense to roughly half that at $15-$20 per person per set.
+An alternative is to rent them at a retail store for $15-$20 per person per set.
 For a family of four, $60 to $80 per day on equipment rental is still expensive.
-We purchased the set (skis, boots, and poles) through a combination of sources such as Craigslist and eBay – most of the items were used and that kept the price in check.
-All said and done, the four of us have full sets for just over $600 – obviously, a far cry compared to over $4000 for brand spanking ones.
+We purchased complete sets (skis, boots, and poles) through a combination of sources such as Craigslist and eBay – most of the items were used and that kept the price in check.
+All said and done, the four of us ended up with full sets for just over $600 – obviously, a far cry compared to over $4000 for brand spanking ones.
 Additionally we purchased new ski-gloves, goggles, bib, and thermals for kids (the parents chose to use theirs from seven years back) – from after-season sales for a significant discount.
 Altogether, the entire purchase including the ski-carrier for the car came in at just under $900 – not an insignificant amount by any measure.
-Going by Craigslist prices, we should be able to recoup a large portion of the cost should we decide to upgrade or relocate – in that sense, these purchases are nearly costless- in time.
 Below is a summary of our expenses to purchase ski equipment:

 Equipment TypeConditionPriceSource & Description